Adopt a Git branching strategy

 Keep your branch strategy simple

-Keep your branch strategy simple by building your strategy from these three concepts:
+Keep your branch strategy simple.
+Build your strategy from these three concepts:

 - Use feature branches for all new features and bug fixes.